 - Infected needles from drug use, tattoos, or piercings

 - Exposure to other people’s body fluids, especially through unprotected sex

 - Overuse of acetaminophen

 Some other causes and complications can impact your likelihood of developing liver disease.
 If you have questions about your health and options, contact your doctor right away.

 There are many different types of liver disease, including alcoholic liver disease, viral infections (hepatitis), genetic disorders, and cancer.
 All present unique challenges.
 But no matter what kind of liver disease you have, they all generally progress in a similar way.

 In the early stages of liver disease, the liver becomes inflamed.
 People with early-stage inflammation of the liver rarely feel symptoms.
 However, if the inflammation persists, it can damage the liver permanently.

 If left unchecked, the inflamed liver tissue will scar; this process is known as fibrosis.
 The new scar tissue replaces healthy, functioning liver tissues, which means the liver’s ability to do its job decreases as the scar tissue forms.
 If you can catch the damage at this stage, there’s still a chance your liver can recover.

 Once hard scars have replaced the liver’s soft, healthy tissue, the scar tissue can no longer help the body or function properly.
 If enough of the liver becomes scar tissue, the liver begins to fail, which can lead to complications.
-Many people only discover they have liver disease at this stage.
-Symptoms can include water buildup in the abdomen and limbs, jaundice, bruising easily, insulin resistance, and fatigue.
-Getting treatment at this stage can help prevent the disease from progressing.
+Many people only discover they have chronic liver disease at this stage.
+Symptoms can include:

 Cancer or End-Stage Liver Disease